The Sri Lanka Travel Specialists

 As well as public ‘join-in’ whale watching experiences, we can also arrange a private boat for you and your party which can hold a maximum of ten people.
 Additionally, we also offer a half-day (seven hours) whale watching experience which is a bit more luxurious: see Sri Lanka’s marine life from the comfort of a private catamaran, complete with experienced crew and a chef who will whip-up breakfast and lunch for you as you sail, and try a spot of snorkelling and stand-up paddle-boarding on your way back to shore.

-Borderlands offers public and private whale watching experiences.
+Borderlands offers private whale watching experiences.
 The private boat can hold a maximum of ten people.

 Would you like to sign up for the Red Dot Tours Newsletter ?